athenasbane/NeoKey_two_key_ardunino/README.md

 12. Repeat steps 8,9,10 using the other neokey

 (Note: I used COMMAND + CONTROL + SHIFT + A and COMMAND + CONTROL + SHIFT + S you can change these shortcuts in code.py look for "# Change these to what ever suits your use case" )

+## TODOS

+1. Figure out microphone recognition doesn't look like these a record in the syslogs unfortuately
+2. Create a driver script to install the node portion of this project.